level5/convergent/web/client.side.storage.md

 ### limit

 our limits for web storage are a bit variable, but in general they range from 5 to 10 MB.

+## IndexedDB